 Sex can be a messy, noisy, dirty business.
 But it doesn’t have to screw the planet.

-In fact, from finding a partner to choosing environmentally-friendly bedroom paraphernalia, sustainable sex can be something of a lifestyle trend, say experts.
+In fact, from finding a partner to choosing environmentally-friendly bedroom paraphernalia, sustainable sex may be something of a lifestyle trend, say experts.

 Couples have been coming together through a shared passion for the environment in the West for more than 20 years, meeting through green-themed dating sites such as the United States’ GreenSingles.com and ConcernedSingles.com.

 Now, ecosexuality—that is, the trend of people who lead environmentally-conscious sex lives (not to be confused with people who actually believe that having sex with Mother Nature will save the planet)—is showing signs of growth in Asia too.

 Ecosexuals, says Singapore-based sexologist Dr Martha Lee, are most likely to be vegetarians or into the organic movement, and tend to be searching for a partner who feels as strongly about sustainability as they do.

 Talking about sex is taboo in Asia.
 If eco advocates want sex to be part of the sustainable lifestyle trend, they need to take the lead in conversations that help bring sex more out into the open, to make it normal.

 They’re most likely city dwellers who recycle, cycle, eat locally-produced food, avoid air travel and have an aversion to plastic packaging, she says.

 Lee, who has published a video series on ecosex, adds: “They want to make a difference in the world through their lifestyles.
 They believe that doing something, starting with themselves, is better than doing nothing.”

 But is it realistic to think that people are thinking about the environment when they’re ripping each other’s clothes off?
 Sustainability just isn’t sexy—or is it?